WaveDM: Wavelet-Based Diffusion Models for Image Restoration: Conclusion and Limitation

 \section{Conclusion and Limitation}

-This paper proposes a wavelet-based diffusion model (WaveDM) with an efficient conditional sampling (ECS) strategy to reduce the inference time of diffusion-based models for image restoration.
-WaveDM learns the distribution in the wavelet domain of clean images, which saves a lot time in each step of sampling.
-ECS predicts the clean image at an intermediate moment of the reverse diffusion process, reducing the total sampling steps to around 5.
-Experiments on four image datasets validate that our WaveDM achieves SOTA performance with the efficiency that is over $100\times$ faster than the previous diffusion-based SOTA PatchDM.
-WaveDM's inference time is also comparable to traditional one-pass methods.
+This paper proposes a wavelet-based diffusion model (WaveDM) to reduce the inference time of diffusion-based models for image restoration.
+WaveDM learns the distribution in the wavelet domain of clean images, which saves a lot of time in each step of sampling.
+In addition, an efficient conditional sampling technique is developed from experiments to reduce the total sampling steps to around 5.
+Experiments on twelve image datasets validate that our WaveDM achieves SOTA performance with the efficiency that is over $100\times$ faster than the previous diffusion-based SOTA PatchDM and is also comparable to traditional one-pass methods.

 The major limitation is that WaveDM requires millions of training iterations for several days, especially for large-scale datasets, which is left to deal with in future work.

 { }